 LWTech CSNT students will train for today and tomorrow's IT challenges.
 They learn what it takes to build a successful career in the ever-growing, in-demand field of IT.
 LWTech CSNT students will train for today and tomorrow's IT challenges.
 They will learn what it takes to build a successful career in the ever-growing, in-demand field of IT.
 Other areas of study include the study computer hardware, operating systems, network protocols, server administration, virtualization using VMWare and Amazon’s AWS, and cybersecurity.

-Starting Fall 2020, the CSNT program is moved to an evening hybrid format.
+Since Fall 2020, the CSNT program has been an evening hybrid format.
 CSNT students who work daytime jobs or have other commitments such as internships have more flexibility when enrolling in coursework toward their Associate of Applied Science degree.

-The CSNT department has moved to remote work operations necessitated by COVID-19 and developed remote learning solutions for its students.
-Lab work is conducted on real LWTech systems via virtual private networks (VPNs), maintaining the hands-on ethos that CSNT is built upon.
-Students are therefore not required to install unknown or untrusted applications on any of their own devices.
+The CSNT department has moved to remote work operations and developed remote learning solutions for its students.
+Lab work is conducted on simulated and live virtual lab construction, and virtual private networks (VPNs), which helps maintain the hands-on ethos that CSNT is built upon.
+In person hands on evening classes are also conducted so students have the opportunity to work with current hardware and operating systems.
+CSNT students will be provided with a LWTech issued laptop, which has virtualization software therefore alleviating any requirement to install unknown or untrusted applications on any of their own devices.

 With the hybrid format and the new learning platform, lectures and demonstrations are performed online, in real-time.
 This helps maintain the hands-on ethos that CSNT courses are built upon.
 Students have the opportunity to immediately interact with faculty and their fellow classmates during labs and class.